Preview

 • Make sure you don’t leave any footprints on your blogs that could connect all sites to one person.
 Always link to other websites besides your own.

 Private Blog Networks have been widely used to influence search engine rankings for as long as backlinks have been a ranking factor.
-And, despite a lot of evolution in the field of PBNs, they will likely remain a common SEO strategy for a long time to come.
+And, despite a lot of evolution in the field of PBNs, they will likely remain a common SEO strategy for the foreseeable future.

 Since PBNs violate Google’s Webmaster Guidelines, they’ve remained a controversial practice.
-And yet, SEOs continue to rely on them to some degree in just about every competitive web space.
-So, even if you’re not interested in using them, you’re well advised to know all about them if you’re working in Search Engine Marketing.
+And yet, SEOs continue to rely on them to some degree in just about every competitive niche.
+So, even if you’re not interested in using them, you’re well advised to know all about them if you’re working in SEO.
 We’ve been testing and hosting PBNs for almost a decade and have learned a lot about what it takes to create and keep a PBN healthy.

-If you’re looking to create a private blog network (PBN) for SEO, you’ll need to know some basics about this often misunderstood digital marketing technique.
+If you’re looking to create a private blog network (PBN) for SEO, you’ll need to know some basics about this often vilified SEO technique.
 The guide below will walk you through the fundamentals.

 What is a Private Blog Network?

-A Private Blog Network, abbreviated PBN and sometimes called Personal Blog Network, is a group of blogs on domains with good backlinks and hosted on different servers with different IPs.
+A Private Blog Network, abbreviated PBN, is a group of blogs on domains with good backlinks and hosted on different servers with different IPs.
 These blogs are created to simulate natural quality backlinks to the owner’s website.
-All the sites are controlled by a single webmaster or group of webmasters that act in concert with each other.
+All the blogs are controlled by a single owner (person or group).

-The purpose of these networks is to generate backlinks to other sites to influence search engine rankings for content on those sites.
+The purpose of the PBN is to generate backlinks to “money sites” as to increase their search engine rankings.

 Private Blog Networks come in many shapes and sizes.
 From small and cheap to real blogs and news sites that do actual blogging, but their primary goal is to promote other websites and products.
-The latter ones are mostly the domain of large companies and SEO agencies.
+The latter ones are mostly the domain of large media companies.

 PBNs are a great alternative to just about every other link-building tactic.
 The main drawback is the high upfront cost of building a PBN.